samriddhi25bai10185-bit/python_unit_converter/README.md

 🧩 Steps to Install & Run the Project

-### 1️⃣ Clone the repository
+-1️⃣ Clone the repository
 git clone https://github.com/your-username/python-unit-converter.git
-2️⃣ Open the project directory python main.py if you are on macOS/Linux.
+-2️⃣ Open the project directory python main.py
+-if you are on macOS/Linux.
 Use:
 python3 main.py